Gigabit Ethernet technology also works on the Ethernet framework. But it is immensely faster than conventional Fast Ethernet.

 The term “Cat” here is nothing but the abbreviation of “category.”
 The numbers and letters after them denote the versions they support.

-If you try to simplify it even further, you can say, the higher a number after “Cat,” the faster the cable.
+If you try to simplify it even further, you can say, the higher the number after “Cat,” the faster the cable.
 The reason behind it is their ability to facilitate higher frequencies.

-Let’s look at both the options separately and try to make sense of it.
+Let’s look at both options separately and try to make sense of it.

 Cat5e